 With consistently declining unemployment rates, the WDB recognized that many of the unemployed job seekers remaining in Prince George's County's labor force were job seekers with severe barriers, considered to be hardest to serve populations.
-With the pandemic causing a recession, and unemployment rate rising to a high of 10.9% in August of 2020, the WDB believes that the current labor force includes many skilled and qualified workers that won't need substantive assistance to regain employment, but there will be large group of workers who are require substantive services and supports to regain, or secure, employment, including some provision of supportive services.
-Additionally, supportive services in a Covid-19 economy may differ from traditional supportive services that were the norm prior to Covid-19.
+With the pandemic causing a recession, and unemployment rate rising to a high of 12.0% in May of 2020, the WDB felt that many of the individuals who were initially unemployed were many skilled and qualified workers that did not require substantive assistance to regain employment.
+Since then, the unemployment rate has continued to fall, reaching 3.7% in December 2022.
+With the low unemployment rate, workers who remain unemployed likely require substantive services and support to regain or secure employment, including some provision of supportive services.
+Additionally, services in a post-pandemic-economy may differ from traditional supportive services that were the norm prior to Covid-19.

 Supportive services provide financial assistance to participants who would not be able to participate or excel otherwise.
 In all cases, the WDB requires service providers to help job seekers obtain supportive services from AJCCN members and other community resources.
 When supplemental services are not available or are not the most effective or responsive to the client's needs, the WDB has approved the utilization of WIOA Title I funds to provide supportive services to eligible participants.
 Supportive services are approved on an individual basis, when determined necessary and reasonable.
 These services can include transportation, business attire, tools, work or training equipment, childcare, graduation fees, licensing and testing fees, union fees, medical and healthcare needs, and more.
-As mentioned above, the WDB is expecting that supportive services in a Covid-19 economy may differ from traditional supportive services that were the norm prior to Covid-19, additionally the WDB is expecting that the need, and cost, for supportive services may increase in 2021, 2022, and 2023.
+As mentioned above, the WDB is expecting that supportive services in a post-Covid-19 economy may differ from traditional supportive services that were the norm prior to Covid-19, additionally the WDB is expecting that the need, and cost, for supportive services may increase in 2021, 2022, and 2023.
 For these reasons the WDB is communicating with WIOA Title I providers about their budgets and estimating an increase in the need, and cost for supportive services.
-The WDB will utilize non-WIOA funds to support its WIOA Title I Career Service Providers, include State of Maryland Covid-19 Relief Act funds and federal American Rescue Plan Act (ARPA) funds.
+The WDB will utilize non-WIOA funds to support its WIOA Title I Career Service Providers, including State of Maryland Covid-19 Relief Act funds and federal American Rescue Plan Act (ARPA) funds.